 County Park System

-The parks system provides a tremendous variety of experiences for residents and other visitors.
+The parks system provides a tremendous variety of experiences for residents and visitors.
 Eisenhower Park features the Nassau County Aquatic Center, one of the finest swimming facilities in the country, along with three excellent 18-hole golf courses, including the championship "Red" course.
 In summer, Eisenhower’s Harry Chapin Lakeside Theatre is a center for entertainment, including a full schedule of concerts and classic movies under the stars.

 Cantiague Park has an outstanding indoor ice skating rink that hosted Olympian Nancy Kerrigan.
 Eisenhower Park includes the Northwell Health Ice Center, current practice facility for the NY Islanders.
 It has 2 indoor rinks as well as a state-of-the-art outdoor rink.
 Christopher Morley and Grant Park have outdoor rinks.
 Viewers of News 12 Long Island have voted Cedar Creek Park playground “Best on Long Island.”
 The Mitchel Athletic Complex provides joggers and strollers with an outstanding track, and local baseball, soccer, and football leagues with a number of fine athletic fields.

 Little Leaguers and others can also avail themselves of the scores of sports fields located throughout the parks system.
-Dog-owners own a piece of the parks as well, with Christopher Morley, Bay, Eisenhower and Wantagh Parks providing dog runs, so pets — along with their owners — can exercise and socialize.
-And on those hot July and August days, five parks provide kids and adults with outdoor pools for cooling off, as well as a half mile of beachfront at Nickerson Beach Park.
+Dog owners own a piece of the parks as well, with Christopher Morley, Bay, Eisenhower, Wantagh and Nickerson Beach Parks providing dog runs, so pets — along with their owners — can exercise and socialize.
+And on those hot summer days, five parks provide kids and adults with outdoor pools for cooling off, as well as a half mile of beachfront at Nickerson Beach Park.

 Museums & Preserves